stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-deploy-app/deploy-app.md

 1. You should have a namespace in remote/local cluster; If you are in SAAP then enable sandbox namespace/project/environment for your tenant; you can read more [here](https://docs.stakater.com/mto/main/customresources.html)

-1. Login to the cluster via `OpenShift CLI`, and copy the login command from your `username` tab as discussed in the previous tutorial.
+1. Log in to the cluster via `OpenShift CLI`, and copy the login command from your `username` tab as discussed in the previous tutorial.

 1. Switch project to sandbox namespace/project/environment